 / #root /images/ 2020-01-02-MinIO-Diagram.png 2020-01-03-MinIO-Advanced-Deployment.png MinIO-Logo.png /videos/ 2020-01-04-MinIO-Interview.mp4 /articles/ /john.doe/ 2020-01-02-MinIO-Object-Storage.md 2020-01-02-MinIO-Object-Storage-comments.json /jane.doe/ 2020-01-03-MinIO-Advanced-Deployment.png 2020-01-02-MinIO-Advanced-Deployment-comments.json 2020-01-04-MinIO-Interview.md

-MinIO supports multiple levels of nested directories and objects to support even the most dynamic object storage workloads.
+MinIO supports multiple levels of nested directories and objects using a prefix structure to support even the most dynamic object storage workloads.

 MinIO supports keeping multiple “versions” of an object in a single bucket.
 Write operations which would normally overwrite an existing object instead result in the creation of a new versioned object.

 MinIO versioning protects from unintended overwrites and deletions while providing support for “undoing” a write operation.

 MinIO Object Locking (“Object Retention”) enforces Write-Once Read-Many (WORM) immutability to protect versioned objects from deletion.
 MinIO supports both duration based object retention and indefinite Legal Hold retention.

 See MinIO Object Locking for more complete documentation.